 - 3. Select Display Device from the Service Menu. - 4.
-Select Configure from the Display Device menu, then select Installation. - 5.
-Select Orientation, then choose Floor/Rear, Ceiling/Front or Ceiling/Rear, to match the installation method.
+Select Configure from the Display Device menu, then select Installation.

+5. Select Orientation, then choose Floor/Rear, Ceiling/Front or Ceiling/Rear, to match the installation method.
+Or, for front-projection installations, use the Auto setting to have the projector automatically determine the orientation (floor or ceiling) using an internal sensor.

-If you are installing a VX-8d/CineWide or VX-8d/CineWide with AutoScope, proceed as follows to install and adjust the anamorphic lens.
+If you are installing a Q-750d/CineWide or Q-750d/CineWide with AutoScope, proceed as follows to install and adjust the anamorphic lens.